mrmodise/senepe/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-Run `mvn package` to execute the back-end code.
+Run `mvn package` to package the back-end code. ``java -jar /target/senepe-0.0.1-SNAPSHOT.jar`` to execute the back-end code.
 REST API launches on port 8088.
 All routes are secured excluding `/auth`

 `Note` project is still under development.
 Updated weekly `:)`